Borzyszkowski/HOPE-Generator/README.md

 ## Generation

-To use pre-trained weights run generation of HOI for 1800 unseen objects from the OakInk dataset, run the following script:
+To use pre-trained weights run generation of HOI for 1800 unseen objects from the OakInk dataset using the following script:

 - `python ./run_generation.py`